Know your rights in case of a fire

 December 6, 2016

 You should know:

 - All landlords' insurance policies for multi-unit residential buildings must provide up to $750 in relocation benefits to tenants.
 (Mass.
-General Law, c.
-175, Section 99, clause 15)
+General Law, Chapter 175, Section 99, Clause 15)

 - Tenants should not be charged rent for the period the unit is uninhabitable and — if the tenant can't come back — the landlord must return the security deposit and last month's rent, or both.

 A City of Boston fund for victims of fire, condemnation, or natural disaster, that helps cover upfront costs associated with obtaining new housing.
 Contact the Office of Housing Stability for more information on eligibility and benefits, as well as additional resources that help connect victims with clothing, food, health services and furniture.Relocation Funds:

 Every insurance policy for multi-unit residential buildings must provide up to $750.00 in relocation benefits to tenants or lawful occupants affected by a fire to cover actual relocation costs including a hotel stay, a security deposit, or first month’s rent for a new rental, clothing, furniture, or placement.
 Landlords must notify tenants of this benefit at the beginning of the rental period.
 Mass.
 Gen. Law Chapter 175, Section 99, Clause 15.